Before we begin the manufacturing stage, here are some technical basics.

 This is the width between 2 lugs of the watch case.

-PUMPS OR SPRING BARS
+SPRING PUMPS OR BARS

 PUMPS : also called “bars” are essential for installing the watch strap to the case.